whodafak/slackvpn/README.md

    And follow the screen.

-   After finish, you can run it again to add/remove users or uninstall OpenVPN
+   When done, you can run it again to add/remove users or uninstall OpenVPN

 # Iptables